 Having previously pegged the phone to hit the UK during 'early October', Samsung has now narrowed down this window to a precise date.

-"The Galaxy Note 4 will be available to pre-order from Samsung Experience Stores across the country, including the Samsung Store at Westfield Stratford City, from Friday 19th September, followed by other selected online and high street retailers including Three and CPW from Friday 26th September, before it goes on general sale on Friday 10th October," an official Samsung spokesperson announced.
+"The Galaxy Note 4 will be available to pre-order from Samsung Experience Stores across the country, including the Samsung Store at Westfield Stratford City, from Friday 19th September, followed by other selected online and high street retailers including Three and CPW from Friday 26th September, before it goes on general sale on Friday 17th October," an official Samsung spokesperson announced recently.

 A number of UK networks and retailers are already letting you pre-order and register your interest in the Galaxy S5's big brother.
 You can check out all the best Samsung Galaxy Note 4 deals simply by clicking the link,